Donate and be a LegendCup Hero -- Fans like you help keep LC up and running!

-There are many aspects to raising your monster.
-Drills to raise stats, Errantry to learn to attacks, participating in tournaments for money or game progression.
-This page is not meant as a Walkthrough or step by step guide to beat the game, rather it breaks down several of the aspects of the game into smaller consumable bits of information that you can apply to your overall experience which will lead to beating the game.
+We break down several of the aspects of the game into smaller consumable bits of information that you can apply to any monster.
 Some of the advanced raising schedules won't really be affordable on a fresh game, it's OK to use a first monster or two to help stockpile your funds so you can concentrate on a very strong monster later.

 This method works for Original or DX and is for: New players, Starting a new save with low money, or raising on a budget until you can afford the more costly (and more effective) No-Rest method.